 My Father's Role In The Life Of The Family

-My father's career progressed after moving back to England.
-He worked over the next few years in several electronics companies - British and American - before ultimately assuming the position of Sales Director in an American company based in New York State - 'Rochester Instrument Systems' - a company which sold electronics equipment worldwide.
-In this and in other capacities he travelled widely, notably spending time in America, in India, in South-East Asia, and in Eastern Europe.
+Back in England, my father's career progressed.
+He worked over the next few years in several electronics companies - British and American - before ultimately assuming the position of Sales Director in an American company which had its headquarters based in New York State - 'Rochester Instrument Systems' - a company which sold electronics equipment worldwide.
+In this capacity he travelled widely, notably spending time in America, in India, in South-East Asia, and in Eastern Europe.
 (He was in Czechoslovakia at the time of the abortive anti-Soviet uprising in 1968).
 My father was indisputably bright.
-Indeed, recalling some of his opinions and his commenting on news events, financial affairs and other matters, and also his handling of his many business activities, I maintain to this day that in his prime he was probably the most perceptive person I have ever met.
-That is not a biased opinion - I am objective and I can recognise faults as well as virtues in my parents.
+Indeed, recalling some of his opinions and his commenting on various news events, financial affairs and other matters, and also his handling of his many business activities, I maintain to this day that in his prime he was probably the most perceptive person I have ever met.
+That is not a biased opinion - I am objective and I recognise faults as well as virtues in my parents.
 But in the case of my father, intellect was not an area in which he was found wanting.
 Unfortunately my father's career meant that he commuted long distances to work, and his overseas travels meant that he also spent much time away from the family.
 And when not at work, his hobbies and interests were few.
-D.I.Y was a forte, and he enjoyed watching sport, but little else of note.
+D.I.Y was a forte of his, and he enjoyed watching sport, but little else of note.

 My mother, as a young woman